 Do not talk about your ‘foreign colleague’ or directly confront him with his mistakes.
 Consider him an equal colleague, even though he may not speak as fluently as you and expresses himself differently.
 Imagine that you had to learn Chinese and communicate in Chinese the entire workday?!
 Be patient like a teacher and prevent your colleague from feeling isolated.

-Become aware of your own use of language and use straightforward Always be prepared to explain something in English.
+Become aware of your own use of language and always be prepared to explain something in English.
 Speak slowly and patiently and repeat the sentence.
 See it as an opportunity to look at your own language and culture with a fresh pair of eyes.

 Only the German and the Danish language has the same grammatical tricks as Dutch does; putting the verb at the end of a sentence, putting prefixes at the end of a sentence with separable verbs, and more hocus pocus for most people.
 You can be super intelligent but absolutely have no talent for the Dutch language, ouch!

 Encourage your colleague to use the words he is already familiar with.
 With learning a new language, you have to be courageous.
 People who are not afraid of making mistakes learn faster.
 If you speak 100 words, you learn some new ones every day, if you do not speak, you will also not learn anything.
-Making mistakes is not a problem, it is normal and you lean a great deal from it.
-Out motto: make mistakes and remember that an accent is charming!
+Making mistakes is not a problem, it is normal and you learn a great deal from it.
+Our motto: make mistakes, and remember that an accent is charming!